Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Fluctuations of Subgraph Counts in Sparse -Random Graphs

 where for $1 \leq a \leq |V(H)|.$ \end{defn}

 Note that in \eqref{eq:H_regular} it suffices assume that $\overline{t}(x,H,W) $ is a constant for almost every $x \in [0, 1]$.
 This is because

 for all $a \in V(H)$.
 Hence, if $\overline{t}(x,H,W) $ is a constant almost everywhere, then the constant must be $t(H, W)$.
-Hence, in other words, a graphon $W$ is $H$-regular if the homomorphism density of $H$ in $W$ when one of the vertices of $H$ is marked, is a constant independent of the value of the marking.
-Alternatively, $H$-regularity is equivalent to the condition that the $U$-statistic $\Delta_2(H,\,G_n)$ is first-order degenerate.
+In other words, a graphon $W$ is $H$-regular if the homomorphism density of $H$ in $W$ when one of the vertices of $H$ is marked, is a constant independent of the value of the marked vertex.
+Alternatively, $H$-regularity is equivalent to the condition that the scaled $U$-statistic $\Delta_2(H,G_n)$ is first-order degenerate.

 \begin{remark} Recall that the \emph{degree function} of a graphon $W$ is defined as